EdOber-DA/leaflet-challenge/README.md

 ## Overview

-Leaflet-Challenge
+* Included in this repository are 2 main folders for each of the steps.
+Each includes a landing page at the root, and static sub-folder with the css and JavaScript code.
+The main folders are:

-- Step 1: Interactive map that displays geocoded global earthquake activity from the past week, color codes based on depth, sizes each marker according to magnitude, with color coded legend.
+- [Leaflet-Step-1](Leaflet-Step-1):Interactive map that displays geocoded global earthquake activity from the past week, color codes based on depth, sizes each marker according to magnitude, with color coded legend.
 Each geocoded marker is tagged with specific data about the event such as location, depth, magnitude and time of occurence.

+  * [Javascript:](Leaflet-Step-1/static/js) Contains the JavaScript code.

+  * [CSS:](Leaflet-Step-1/static/css) Contains the CSS style sheet.

-- Step 2: Adds tectonic plate line overlay and controls to add or remove layers, or change the map type.
+- [Leaflet-Step-2](Leaflet-Step-2): Adds tectonic plate line overlay and controls to add or remove layers, or change the map type.
+This also has a subfolder "resources" with a copy of the tectonic plate info as a backup.

-* Included in this repository are 4 Folders: static with the css and JavaScript code, data with the input json, images used, and notes from the development.

-  * [Javascript and Style Sheet:](static) Contains the js and css subfolders for the code.
+  * [Javascript:](Leaflet-Step-2/static/js) Contains the JavaScript code.

-  * [Study Data:](data) JSON data for the dashboard.

-  * [Images:](Images) Images for the site.
+  * [CSS:](Leaflet-Step-2/static/css) Contains the CSS style sheet.

-  * [Documentation:](Notes) CORS documentation and color palette snippets used for deciding colors.

 ## Files

 * [Landing Page:](index.html) Starting point for the site with dropdown field that initiates the data selection for the table.
 Displays the selected data in various charts and tables.